bci-boston/sale-page/README.md

 in src/utils/getWeb3.js, ensure to use this url for the default case

+To access server you can ssh to it like this (contact Eric for the pem file)

+    ssh -i ~/sunintensity.pem ubuntu@54.210.223.141

 geth can be started using script in ethscripts/gethlocalnet.sh

 To start geth to create local network